Jazz Chisholm Player Props: Marlins vs. Cubs

 Jazz Chisholm At The Plate

-- Chisholm is batting .229 with two doubles, a triple, five home runs and eight walks.
+- Chisholm is batting .223 with two doubles, a triple, five home runs and nine walks.

-- In 10 games this year (31.3%), Chisholm has picked up an RBI, including two games with multiple runs batted in.
+- In 10 games this season (30.3%), Chisholm has picked up an RBI, including two games with multiple runs batted in.

-- In 10 of 32 games this year, he has scored, including multiple runs once.
+- He has scored at least once 10 times this year (30.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.